Lut99/NeuralNetwork/README.md

 ### Compilation
 The neural network can be run through two different executables: either via ```bin/digits.out```, to run it with the Digits-dataset, or ```bin/testdata.out```, which can be used to generate random data of arbitrary size.
 To aid in running the neural network with the dataset, a converted version of scikit's dataset to CSV can be found in the root of the repository, as ```digits.csv```.

-To compile, eithe run ```make digits``` or ```make testdata``` to compile the respective executables.
+To compile, either run ```make digits``` or ```make testdata``` to compile the respective executables.
 By default, this puts the neural network in 'verbose' mode with a sequential back-end (i.e., no parallelism applied).
 However, various options can be given to change this:
 - Add ```BACKEND=<version>``` to your make-command to select the desired backend for the training phase of the neural network.
 The Makefile compiles the correct file in the ```src/lib/NeuralNetwork``` folder, which is equal to ```NeuralNetwork_<version>.c``` (where ```<version>``` is the string supplied to the ```BACKEND``` flag).
 See below for an overview of the backends.
 - Add ```DEBUG=1``` to your make-command to let the Makefile add debug symbols to your compiled files.
 - Add ```PROFILE=1``` to your make-command to add gprof information to the executable.